makerbot/conveyor/doc/conveyor-jsonrpc-api.md

         tool-name :: (string)

             The name of a tool or heated build platform on the printer.
+These are ordinarily numbers represented as strings.

         version :: (string)